Patryk404/HackHeroes/Health_Journal-API/README.md

 }
 ```
 * * Description:
-Retrieves all of the user's products.
+retrieves all of the user's products.
 * #### GET
 `https://healthjournalapi.herokuapp.com/calories/history`
 * * Headers: